Ferreira scores 4 goals, US beats Grenada 5-0 in Cup sendoff - WHIZ News

 Arriola, Ferreira’s Dallas teammate, scored from inside the 6-yard box from Luca de la Torre’s pass, his 10th international goal.

-Malik Tillman, a 20-year old who switched to the Americans from Germany last month, made his competitive debut at the start of the second half when he replaced Weston McKennie.
+Malik Tillman, a 20-year-old attacker who switched to the Americans from Germany last month, made his competitive debut at the start of the second half when he replaced Weston McKennie.

 The unusual prep schedule was caused by FIFA’s 2010 decision to stage the tournament in Qatar, a vote the U.S. Justice Department said was impacted by bribes paid to executive committee members of soccer’s governing body.

-In 2015, FIFA moved the tournament to winter from its traditional June/July slot, a shift into the middle of the European club season that will limit pre-tournament training to one week and eliminated the possibility of the U.S. Soccer Federation’s usual sendoff series.
+In 2015, FIFA moved the tournament to winter from its traditional June/July slot, a shift into the middle of the European club season that will limit pre-tournament training to one week and eliminated the U.S. Soccer Federation’s usual sendoff series.

-The Americans have just three more warmup matches, at El Salvador on Tuesday in the Nations League and exhibitions in Europe on Sept.
+The Americans play at El Salvador on Tuesday in the Nations League and plan exhibitions in Europe on Sept.
 23 and 27, likely against Asian opponents.

-The 15th-ranked U.S. opens the World Cup against No. 18 Wales on Nov.
-21, faces No. 5 England in a Black Friday matchup four days later and finished the first round against No. 21 Iran on Nov.
+The U.S. opens the World Cup against No. 18 Wales on Nov.
+21, faces No. 5 England in a Black Friday matchup four days later and finishes the first round against No. 21 Iran on Nov.
 29.

-Notes: GK Ethan Horvath and forward Haji Wright didn’t play, perhaps leaving them to start at El Salvador. … MF Gio Reyna, sidelined by a leg injury since April 8, was at the training camp though not on the roster.
-His father, former U.S. captain Claudio Reyna, is sporting director of Austin’s Major League Soccer team.
+Notes: GK Ethan Horvath and Wright didn’t play, perhaps leaving them to start at El Salvador. … MF Gio Reyna, sidelined by a leg injury since April 8, was at the training camp though not on the roster.
+His father, former U.S. captain Claudio Reyna, is sporting director of Austin’s MLS team.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports